Looking for ideas on what to do in Istanbul for free? Then check out these fun and free things to do in Istanbul, Turkey.

 8. Get a glimpse of the Maiden’s Tower

 Some legends say that it was constructed on a directive of an emperor who received a prophecy from an oracle that his beloved daughter would be bitten by a poisonous snake on her 18th birthday.
-The princess was taken to the tower and was only visited by her father.
+So the princess was taken to the tower and was only visited by her father.

-If you feel compelled to enter this tower, it costs 20 TL.
-The tower has a restaurant on the first floor and a cafe at the top which gives amazing views of Istanbul.
-The maiden tower has also featured in many famous movies like the Hitman, James Bond’s The world is not Enough and many others.
+The maiden tower has also featured in many famous movies like the Hitman, James Bond’s The world is not Enough, and many others.

 Located in the heart of Istanbul in the district of Besiktas is this beautiful park, one of the largest in Istanbul.